[ Printer Friendly Version ] [ Report Abuse ]

 I look around at the other figures in the room.
 Nott – the father of my childhood best friend, his mahogany wand pointed so menacingly at the boy on the floor, that same wand which made bunches of fireworks and stars ricochet out of it on my ninth birthday.
 Malfoy, whose wife bought my sister and I new robes and school books when Mother was too ill to take us to Diagon Alley, dressing us up like the little daughters she never had.
 Augustus, who would scoop me up and bounce me on his knee when I was a child, praising me on my perfect pureness, telling me I was a true emblem of what it meant to be a witch.

 They are hard men.
 Righteous, ambitious men.
 Men who have killed, and will kill again without delay.

 Close your mind, I beg the boy on the floor.
 Please.
 For if they know what he is thinking, he will die today.
 If they knew, they would kill us both, these men, friends of my father, champions of my childhood.
 Were my father here, he wouldn't hesitate to cast the curse himself.
 Close your mind.
 I think.
-Or us both shall die.
+Or both of us could die.

 These are dark times, when friend turns on friend and nobody is safe, not even the daughters of Death Eaters.